aws-samples/aws-appsync-calorie-tracker-workshop/0_NEPTUNE/README.md

 - An EC2 instance with Gremlin and Sparql clients installed.
 We will use Gremlin traversal language to query the graph.
 - A *suggest-food-for-user* lambda function deployed in a VPC, which is used to provide food suggestions based on user activities and BMI.

-We will use a CloudFormation template to create the above resources in your AWS Account.
+We will use a CloudFormation template to create the above resources.

 >Please note, for this workshop we will be using the **Ireland (eu-west-1)** region.